-These are the master indexes used for locating the earliest individual owners of all land in Pennsylvania, one ledger for each of the 67 counties starting in 1733 and 3 earlier ledgers covering 1682-1733 (also available on CD or flash drive from Ancestor Tracks).
+These are the master indexes used for locating the earliest individual owners of all land in Pennsylvania, one ledger for each of the 67 counties starting in 1733, plus 3 earlier ledgers covering 1682-1733.
 The process for obtaining land in Pennsylvania involved a 3-part process: (1) after applying and paying a fee, a warrant to survey the tract was issued to the warrantee.
 The loose warrant was copied into a county ledger called a Warrant Register (all county Warrant Register pdf downloads are included in this product); (2) after paying a fee for a surveyor, the survey (nearly always including the names of neighbors who owned adjacent tracts; nearly all Survey Books are now online for free) was returned to the Land Office; and (3) after paying one last fee to the colony or state, the final title or patent was issued to the patentee.
 The patents were copied into ledgers called Patent Register Indexes (see our product "Patent Register Indexes of the Colony and State of Pennsylvania, 1684-ca 1957" which contains the many volumes of Patent Register Indexes).
 Patents were the official transfer of ownership from the colony or state to an individual.
 Sometimes many years and several owners passed between the 3 steps.

 The Warrant Registers give references to all three steps.
 Copies of the original warrant, survey, and patent can be ordered from the Pennsylvania State Archives.